SmartThingsCommunity/acme-control-panel-example/README.md

 # Acme Control Panel Example

-This SmartApp hosts a web page that allows the control of scenes, locks, and switches.
+This SmartApp hosts a web page dashboard that allows the control of scenes, locks, and switches.
+It also creates two devices in the SmartThings location, which are also reflected on the dashboard.
 It's an example of how to:
 * Execute scenes
 * Execute device commands
 * Subscribe to device state change events by capability
 * Store the auth tokens and settings of installed app instances and use them when making calls to the SmartThings API that are not in response to SmartApp lifecycle events.
+* Create devices
+* Respond to device commands

 ## File Structure